CyclotronResearchCentre/bidsme/README.md

 What metadata and how it is stored may vary unpredictably from one converter to another.

 `jsonNIFTI` is an attempt to incorporate such converted files.
-The metadata is extracted from JSON file using same procedure as for [hmriNIFTI](#hmriNIFTI):
+The metadata is extracted from JSON file using the same procedure as for [hmriNIFTI](#hmriNIFTI):
 ```
 getField("CSAImageHeaderInfo/RealDwellTime") -> 2700
 ```